thinkmpink/blog/slow-check-higher-order-function.md

 prop_curryAfterUncurryIsId :: Fun (Int, Int) Int -> Int -> Int -> Bool
 prop_curryAfterUncurryIsId (Fn2 f) a b = curry' (uncurry' f) a b == f a b

 I'm not thrilled that `id` is nowhere to be found in the definition, but I think the meaning comes through if you are comfortable with the syntax.
+Needless to say, this was all harder to verify than I hoped, but for now I'm chalking it up to my inexperience using QuickCheck.

 If you liked this post or have comments to share, please reach out to me!
 What experiences have you had using QuickCheck?